-Carry out the following steps to create raw log and clean log partitions.
+Follow these steps to create raw log and clean log partitions.

 - 1. Check all partitions defined for the disk and ensure they are freed off as above. - 2.
 Repartition the disk to define raw log and clean log partitions.
 There are no restrictions on the sizes of these partitions.